James Cagney: 1919–1930: Early career

-In 1919, while Cagney was working at Wanamaker's Department Store, a colleague saw him dance and informed him about a role in the upcoming production, Every Sailor.
+In 1919, while Cagney was working at Wanamaker's Department Store, a colleague saw him dance and informed him about a role in the upcoming production Every Sailor.
 It was a wartime play in which the chorus was made up of servicemen dressed as women that was originally titled Ever Sailor.
 Cagney auditioned for the chorus, although considering it a waste of time, as he knew only one dance step, the complicated Peabody, but he knew it perfectly.
 This was enough to convince the producers that he could dance, and he copied the other dancers' moves and added them to his repertoire while waiting to go on.
 He did not find it odd to play a woman, nor was he embarrassed.
 He later recalled how he was able to shed his own naturally shy persona when he stepped onto the stage: "For there I am not myself.
 I am not that fellow, Jim Cagney, at all.
 I certainly lost all consciousness of him when I put on skirts, wig, paint, powder, feathers and spangles."

 Had Cagney's mother had her way, his stage career would have ended when he quit Every Sailor after two months; proud as she was of his performance, she preferred that he get an education.
 Cagney appreciated the $35 a week he was paid, which he later remembered as "a mountain of money for me in those worrisome days."
 In deference to his mother's concerns, he got a job as a brokerage house runner.
 This did not stop him from looking for more stage work, however, and he went on to audition successfully for a chorus part in the William B. Friedlander musical Pitter Patter, for which he earned $55 a week.
 (He sent $40 to his mother each week.)
-So strong was his habit of holding down more than one job at a time, he also worked as a dresser for one of the leads, portered the casts' luggage, and understudied for the lead.
+So strong was his habit of holding down more than one job at a time, that he also worked as a dresser for one of the leads, portered the casts' luggage, and understudied for the lead.
 Among the chorus line performers was 20-year-old Frances Willard "Billie" Vernon; they married in 1922.

 The show began Cagney's 10-year association with vaudeville and Broadway.
 The Cagneys were among the early residents of Free Acres, a social experiment established by Bolton Hall in Berkeley Heights, New Jersey.